SexyRPC |

 This function will return SRPC_SUCCESS on success and SRPC_FAILURE on failure.

-Serialization Functions
+structures.
+Serialization

-This function will take a SPRC structure and convert it into a buffer.
-If len is set to a non-NULL, it will be set the size of the buffer that is returned.
+is set to a non-NULL, it will be set the size of the

 This function will return a pointer to the start of the buffer on success and NULL on failure.